 Pollution and technologies are accumulating over time, so the interaction between them is fundamentally dynamic.
-Article presents a tractable dynamic game of emissions, investments in green technology, negotiations, and renegotiations, illustrated in Figure 1.
+Article presents a tractable framework for studying emissions, investments in green technology, negotiations, and renegotiations (illustrated in Figure 1).
 Investment and emission decisions are made sequentially and countries can also negotiate on emission levels.
 Caps on emissions motivate investments, but large sunk investments lower the equilibrium caps in bargaining games.
 Anticipating this, countries invest less when they approach the next round of negotiations.
 For this reason, shows that short-term agreements can be worse than no agreement, and that the optimal duration is longer when investments are important and technological spillovers large.
 (This creates a link between climate treaties and agreements on trade and intellectual property rights.)
 The duration is also related to the number of participants, as illustrated in Figure 2: If few countries decide to cooperate, the participants prefer a short-term agreement, as they hope for a larger coalition in the future .
 Since short-term agreements lead to falls in investments, as explained in , this credible threat makes free-riding unattractive.
 This reasoning in can explain why the coalition size is much larger than predicted by static models or when the investments are contractible.
 In other words, incomplete contracts can be beneficial since they make free-riding costlier!

 In international politics, even incomplete contracts may be difficult to enforce.
 If the agreement must be self-enforcing, then technology will influence the temptation to “cheat.”
 The harder it is to sustain cooperation, the more (less) countries should and will invest in green (“brown”) technology to make cooperation credible .
 Using technology as a commitment device can also be beneficial for single decision-makers with time-inconsistent preferences, as under hyperbolic discounting .

-My first findings on this topic are related to real-world climate agreements in , while surveys some of the theoretical literature.
+My first findings on this topic are related to real-world climate agreements in and , while surveys some of the theoretical literature.
 A more updated text will eventually appear in a planned book.

 The traditional approach to environmental policy focuses on emission regulation, even though this leads to carbon leakage, free-riding, and under-investments in technology by nonparticipating nations.
 If a coalition instead reduces its extraction level and purchases reserves in other countries, then their supply functions become locally inelastic, as illustrated in Figure 3.
 As a consequence, all these obstacles can be circumvented and the outcome may be first best, as shown in .
 It may thus be surprising that we don’t see more of this policy in reality, but uncovers a fundamental inefficiency in the market for conservation: In a dynamic setting, a resource owner will conserve when payments are likely to be offered in the future, but this makes it tempting to postpone payments.
 In equilibrium, a forest, for example, will be cut with some positive probability, or gradually cut at some rate, as in Figure 4.
-For conservation to work, it is crucial to pre-commit in the appropriate way .

 Conservation contracts are relevant for fossil fuels as well as tropical forests. investigates how conservation contracts should be designed for various resources and political systems, but shows that the contracts may also influence the choice of political institutions.
 In a work-in-progress with N-C Framstad, we prove that, even if it is first best to start extracting from the low-cost reserves, the equilibrium conservation contracts sequence extraction according to the size of the various resource stock, since this allows the principal to save on the transfers.